 We issued audit instructions to the component auditors of the significant equity accounted investments.
-The instructions covered the significant audit areas that the component auditors should focus on, as well as the information required to be reported back to the Group audit team, Throughout the audit, various planning, execution and completion calls and discussions were held with the component auditors of the significant equity accounted investment components.
-We assessed the competence, knowledge and experience of our component audit teams, and performed a review of significant audit areas to assess the adequacy of the procedures performed in pursuit of our audit opinion.
+The instructions covered the significant audit areas that the component auditors should focus on, as well as the information required to be reported back to the Group audit team.
+Throughout the audit, various planning, execution and completion calls and discussions were held with the component auditors of the significant equity accounted investment components.
+We assessed the competence, knowledge and experience of the component audit teams, and performed a review of significant audit areas to assess the adequacy of the procedures performed in pursuit of our audit opinion.

-We obtained the equity accounted results and movements recorded by the Group and agreed them to the audited financial results of the underlying equity accounted investments.
-We also re-performed manual calculations, including lag period adjustments prepared by management where required to test the equity accounted results are accurate, complete and in line with IFRS.
+We obtained the result and other movement of equity accounted investments, recorded by the Group and agreed them to the audited financial statements of the underlying equity accounted investments.
+We also re-performed manual calculations, including lag period adjustments prepared by management where required, to test the equity accounted results are accurate, complete and in line with IFRS.